Topological analysis of brain dynamical signals indicates signatures of seizure susceptibility: Introduction

-In this study, we aim to quantitatively characterize dynamical seizure susceptibility, identifying its signatures from time-series of brain activity, subject to various biological conditions.
-To this end, we use an in-house Zebrafish dataset of local field potential (LFP) recordings, measured during seizures and background activity from two fishlines, each one represented by a wild type and by a controlled genetic mutation.
-To characterize the topology of the dynamical attractor associated to each recording, we used three topological metrics from TDA---total persistence, persistent entropy, and persistent Betti numbers \cite{smith2021topological}.
-First, we validated the method by showing that these topological metrics can discriminate between seizures and background, regardless of fishline and genetic condition.
+In this study, our objective was to quantitatively characterize the topology of brain activity, across biological conditions, to determine whether it can reveal signatures of epileptic susceptibility.
+To this end, we used an in-house Zebrafish dataset of local field potential (LFP) recordings, measured during seizures and background activity from two fishlines, each represented by a wild type and by a controlled genetic mutation.
+To characterize the topology of the dynamical attractor associated with each recording, we reconstructed the attractor using time-delay embedding, and then computed three topological metrics from TDA---total persistence, persistent entropy, and persistent Betti numbers \cite{smith2021topological}.
+First, we validated our approach by showing that these topological metrics can discriminate between seizures and background, regardless of fishline and genetic condition.
 Second, we found that they cannot distinguish between fishlines except for a specific case: background activity of mutants, by looking at the homological dimension 1.
 This suggests some common topological features of the dynamics between fishlines.
 Finally, we showed that within a single fishline, individuals that have had seizures, and are prone to develop new ones, can be distinguished from those who have not, solely based on the topology of their dynamics.
-These findings suggest that TDA has the potential to significantly contribute to the detection and characterization of epileptic states, and open to the possibility of inferring signatures of seizure susceptibility by looking for altered dynamical landscapes.
+Our findings highlight TDA’s capacity to detect and characterize ictal and non-ictal states, and suggests that it could be used to detect seizure susceptibility by looking for altered dynamical landscapes.